Lauffenburger-Lab/DrugsANNSignaling/results/README.md

 ## Here store the final results of the study
+**Supplementary Data File 1.xlsx : Contains all the inferred drug-target interactions across 3 cell-lines (VCAP,A375,A549) and their consensus**

-** The predictions and models are too big for github, but can be provided upon reasonable request **
+**The predictions and models are too big for github, but can be provided upon reasonable request**